 A: Yeah, maybe you can put that in the sequel if you decide to write one.

-After that, I thanked her for her time and she signed my copy of the book, giving me a major fangirl moment, before we said our goodbyes.
+After that, I thanked her for her time and she signed my copy of the book, before we said our goodbyes.